ljcolling/ljcolling/README.md

 ## Some things I've built

-I've you're interested in doing Bayesian statistics then check out the [**bayesplay** `R` package](https://bayesplay.github.io/bayesplay/) and the [**bayesplay** webapp](https://bayesplay.colling.net.nz/)
+If you're interested in doing Bayesian statistics then check out the [**bayesplay** `R` package](https://bayesplay.github.io/bayesplay/) and the [**bayesplay** webapp](https://bayesplay.colling.net.nz/)